 Bhadrakali or Pathirakali Amman temple – Places to visit in Trincomalee

 This temple is located in the middle of the city.
 From a distance, it looks like any other south Indian temple in Dravidian architecture with colorful Gopurams full of storytelling sculptures.

-The presiding deity of this temple is Mahakali as Bhadrakali or the benevolent form of Kali.
+The presiding deity of this temple is Mahakali in the form of Bhadrakali or the benevolent form of Kali.
 Along with her, there are Mahalakshmi and Mahasaraswati.

-An inscription at the temple tells us that this temple predates Chola period, which means it existed in 11th CE, making it more than 1000 years old at least.
+An inscription at the temple tells us that this temple predates the Chola period, which means it existed in the 11th CE, making it more than 1000 years old at least.

 Salli Muthumariamman Kovil

 Located right next to the Uppuveli beach where a small stream joins the ocean, this is one of the oldest temples in the city.
 This is the third important temple dedicated to Devi in the region.